Manuscript Submission Instructions

 Anonymized Manuscript and File Name: Please makes sure that your manuscript is fully anonymized, including the document file name.
 Authors should remove any content that would in any way indicate the author's identity to a reader.
 Authors may cite their own work, but should do so in third-person form in order to ensure that the surrounding text does not reveal that the work cited is the author's work.
 Once a manuscript has been accepted for publication, authors may choose to revise the third-person form of citing their own work during the pre-production process.

 Manuscript Submission Fee: The JPE charges authors $35 (USD) per manuscript submission, including submissions of substantially revised manuscripts (otherwise known as a "revise and resubmit"), in order to defray costs and to become self-sustainable.
-Please go to the Fee Payment/Donations page to pay any fees or make a donation, including manuscript submission fees.
+Please go to the Manuscript Submission Form page to submit your manuscript and pay any manuscript submission fees.
 The JPE is a community project that is sustained entirely by the volunteer work and support of the scholarly community, including its affiliated Society for Philosophy of Emotion.
 It is a journal for the scholarly community, by the scholarly community.
 Please see the JPE's publication costs for more information.
 Manuscripts that are accepted for publication on the condition that minor revisions are made will not be charged an additional submission fee.
 Please also note that, although the JPE would rather not have to charge authors for resubmitting their substantially revised manuscripts, we must do so in order to protect the JPE from being taken advantage of by predatory authors who submit their manuscripts to the JPE only to receive peer review feedback and take their manuscripts elsewhere.
 We, therefore, advise authors to ensure that the quality of their manuscripts are at a sufficiently high level to meet the JPE's standard of quality at the time of its first submission in order to reduce their manuscript submission fee costs.
 The best way to do so is to read through the JPE's issues to get a sense of its standard of quality and making any necessary revisions before submitting a manuscript.

 Please make sure to pay your manuscript submission fee using the link provided below.
 When doing so, please make sure that at least one of the authors' names appear as the payee in order for the JPE to ensure that the submission fee is appropriately associated with the correct manuscript.
 The JPE understands that this manuscript fee is restrictive for some authors, and we apologize.
 We hope that we will not have to rely on such fees for very long in order to sustain the JPE.
 Please read our mission statement.
 So, we ask that you bare with us, until we become self-sustainable through reader donations.